What is Kratom? What is it Used For?

 Withdrawal symptoms are a collection of unpleasant physical and psychological problems that emerge when your body tries to function without a substance that it’s addicted to.

 It’s important to note that kratom withdrawal symptoms are not necessarily dangerous.
-If you have used pharmaceutical or illicit opioids before, then you’ll already be familiar with opioid withdrawal.
-Kratom withdrawal is similar but much less intense than typical opioid withdrawal.
+If you have used pharmaceutical or illicit opioids before, you’ll already be familiar with opioid withdrawal.
+Kratom withdrawal has similar symptoms but is much less intense [10].

 In fact, many people use kratom to overcome the withdrawal of more potent and dangerous synthetic drugs like morphine and heroin.
 Because kratom works on many of the same receptors, it can temporarily help people overcome withdrawal symptoms.
-Once the opioid withdrawal period is over, they can then withdraw from kratom with far fewer symptoms.
+Once the opioid withdrawal period is over, they can then withdraw from kratom.

 However, if you have never been through withdrawal before, the symptoms can seem shocking or unpleasant.